HinchK/scheduleguru/readme.md

 if i knew where he lived, i'd probably toiletpaper andrewelkins's house for keeping the fire going on  [laravel4-starter-kit](https://github.com/andrewelkins/laravel4-starter-kit)

-IMHO [laracasts](https://laracasts.com) are way too helpful; IMHO jeff way and the pillars of the hand in laravel are genuinely changing the game for php.
+IMHO [laracasts](https://laracasts.com) are simply amazing.
+IMHO jeff, taylor, and the merry bands of laravel evangelists are genuinely changing the game for php

 ## Features